openknowledge/workshop-mad-summit-sommer-2024-cloud/app/README.md

 # 4 – Lambda

-In this exercise we use AWS Lambda to add additional functionality to our application without chaning any existing backend code.
-We want to sent an "email" whenever a new topic is added to our forum.
+In this exercise we use AWS Lambda to add additional functionality to our application without changing any existing backend code.
+We want to do "something" whenever a new topic is added to our forum.
 To do this we use any DynamoDB change in our table as trigger for our Lambda function.

 1. Create a new Lambda function